Keep up-to-date with the latest travel advice from the Foreign and Commonwealth Office (FCO) before travelling to Ghana.

 Yellow Fever is a serious viral illness spread by mosquitoes in the tropical regions of Africa and South America.
 For further information, please see Yellow Fever Vaccination.

-Under International Health Regulations (2005), travellers who have been to an Area affected by Yellow Fever, or who have travelled via an airport of a country affected, are required to present an International Certificate of Vaccination (ICVP) before they are allowed to enter Ghana.
+Under International Health Regulations (2005), travellers who have been to an Area affected by Yellow Fever, or who have travelled via an airport of a country affected, are required to present an International Certificate of Vaccination (ICVP).

 Some people say that Ghana only has two types of weather –wet and dry.
 Ghana is a tropical country with its highest temperatures generally in the month of March.
 Make sure you take adequate sun protection measures such as staying hydrated, applying high SPF factor sunscreen, wearing a hat and staying out of the sun for extended periods of time to avoid sunburn and heatstroke.